hpiercehoffman/AC215_FlavorFusion/README.md

 The relevant Dockerfile will build and you will be dropped into a shell prompt as `app` user.
 From there, you can run a data processing script or connect to a Jupyter session.

 ### Running preprocess_google.py script ###
+To run this script, you must activate the `preprocess_google` docker container.
+Once you are inside the container, you can run the script with the following arguments:
+- `--download`: Flag to indicate that the untranslated data should be downloaded from our GCS bucket (will not overwrite any previously translated data)
+- `--reviews_file_path`: Path to reviews file (either pre-mounted or downloaded with the `-d` flag)
+- `--metadata_file_path`: Path to metadata file (either pre-mounted or downloaded with the `-d` flag)
+- `--output_file_path`: Path where translated data will be placed (should be in a mounted volume to avoid losing the data)
+- `--upload`: Flag to indicate whether the output file should be uploaded to our GCS bucket
+- `--min_char`: Minimum number of characters in each review
+- `--max_char`: Maximum number of characters in each review
+- `--stop_line`: Line in the input file where translation should stop
+- `--max_num_reviews`: Maximum number of reviews for each business

+We only preprocess data from the state of Massachusetts for this milestone.

 ### Running preprocess_lsars.py script ###
 To run this script, you must activate the `preprocess_lsars` docker container.
 Once you are inside the container, you can run the script with the following arguments: